AV306/AV306/README.md

 - [Xenon](https://github.com/AV306/xenon): An easily scalable, object-oriented and efficient<sup>\[[citation needed](https://xkcd.com/285/)\]</sup> Minecraft Fabric utility mod written in Java.
 Features include FullBright, WAILA, Red Reticle and more!

 - [Blencord](https://github.com/AV306/blencord): A very minimal and basic command-line Discord client, made with Javacord in 2 hours.

+- [MultiBind](https://github.com/AV306/KeybindsGalore): A fork of KeybindsGalore, originally by Cael and updated to 1.20 by HVB007.

 - Various PaperMC plugins (I forgot where they went)